OucCVLab/OUC-UAV-SEG/README.md

 ### Description

 ### Download
-OUC-UAV-SEG is organized in the following format.
+OUC-UAV-SEG is organized in the following format:
 ```
 OUC-UAV-SEG
 ├─gt_jpg